gaohomway/PPAlbums/README.md

 # License

-PPButton is available under the MIT license.
+PPAlbums is available under the MIT license.
 See the LICENSE file for more info.